 - Artistic License Biology: Yeah... adrenaline does not work like Popeye's spinach.
 The stuff is good, but its not being an out of shape old man kicking the asses of three fit young guys without a bruise and then tanking a phaser stun good.

-- Then again, the bluegill also mention taking 'vitamin' while whaling on Riker.
+- Then again, the bluegill also mentions taking "vitamins" while whaling on Riker, though that's probably BS.

 - Arc Number: Picard gets a message code 47 in the teaser; the number is repeated four times within a three minute period.